thomasclarke1969/documentation/ios/guides/push-integration.md

 ## Triggering Alerts

 By default, the Layer Push Notification service will deliver silent push notifications which will not trigger any alerts for your users.
 However, you can configure your messages to trigger a system alert at the time of message send.
-In the `options` dictionary you will need to set the push configuration as the value for the `LYRMessageOptionsPushNotificationConfigurationKey` key.
+In the `LYRPushNotificationConfiguration` object you will need to set the alert text as the value for the `alert` key.

 The following demonstrates setting the alert text to be the same as the text of the message being sent.